Dickwella Surf – The BEST Place to Stay for Surfing in Hiriketiya

 Dickwella Beach

-You’re not likely to find too many surfers on Dickwella Beach itself.
-That’s not to say this stunning run of golden sand can’t be surfed.
-Only, it’s not as good or as consistent as some of the other Dickwella surf spots around.
 Basically, you’ve got a wide, open bay that stays very shallow for a long way into the ocean.
 The result is lots of peaks, but none that really have any punch.

 It’s a decent place to get a local surf instructor to show you the ropes on a foamy.
 In fact, there are a few start-up surf schools doing their thing on Dickwella Beach these days.
-Just don’t expect long rides.
-Instead, there’s lots of whitewash and less-than-shoulder-high waves to get started on.
-A beginner ride.

 Hiriketiya

-The reward?
-Two breaks that suit two very different levels.
 A sand-bottomed beach break with some nice peaks and crystal-clear water is on the western end of the bay.
 A hardcore reef with some pretty quick left-hander walls comes into the eastern side of the bay.
-This really is the Dickwella surf mecca, so expect to find board rentals aplenty right on the sand (the cost is around 100 LKR/hour).

 Talalla Bay

-Talalla Bay surf is another of the south coast’s handsome bays.
 It runs for nearly 2,000 meters around an inlet to the west of the town of Dickwella.
 It’s just a short ride of 10-20 minutes in a tuk-tuk to get here.
-The waves are generally lighter than in Hiriketiya, with some super-chilled breaks for beginners (hence the regular lessons).
-There is a small reef break to keep the more seasoned riders busy.

 The backstreets between Dickwella and Hiriketiya host some fantastic surf camps and eco lodges.
-They’re never more than 10 minute’s walking to the breaks, either.
-Nice.

 Monsoon season (April-October)

-The wettest and roughest part of the calendar for this south-western corner of Sri Lanka comes with the monsoon.
-Most surfers will hop over to Arugam Bay, but a few do stick around.
-You’ll almost certainly never catch them on the waves of Dickwella, though.
 There’s basically no shape to the water when there are storms out at sea.
 Much better – but still rough in the monsoon months – are the reefs and points in Hiriketiya and nearby Tangalle.

 Wear: Rash vest/swimwear.
 Nothing else needed.
 Maybe some solid surf booties for the reefs if you plan on heading around the area to Midigama and Mirissa..

-Where to eat in Dickwella
+Where to eat & drink in Dickwella?

-AMAHGAD!
-Do not miss this place.
+Jayantha Restaurant – Do not miss this place.
 It might not look like much from the outside, but it’s got a glorious selection of Sri Lankan staples.
 Spicy dal soups, fragrant race packed with jasmine and clove, okra curries, and samosas – it’s the perfect buffet for a long post-surf sesh.
 What’s more, prices are super-duper low.
 Just a few LKR and you’ll be full until evening.

-Verse Collective makes its home right on the edge of Dickwella Beach.
+- Verse Collective – Makes its home right on the edge of Dickwella Beach.
 Its big, airy garden faces straight out across the waves.
 You’ll be able to score smashed avo and gaze out the waves to see if there’s anything on.
 It’s a stylish venue with polished concrete and even a co-working space just inside.
 Great coffee, healthy brunches, and some enticing juice drinks made with coconut milk are the order of the menu.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!